theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] MD5 sums have been updated
 - [ ] The PR author has addressed all comments

-## 🗂️ Associated Documentation (to be completed by Theaigen developer)
+## 🗂️ Associated Documentation (to be completed by Theiagen developer)
 <!--  Indicate NA when not applicable -->
 - [ ] Relevant documentation on the Public Health Resources "PHB Main" has been updated
 - [ ] Workflow diagrams have been updated to reflect changes